 Homemade Teriyaki Sauce is easy to make and so versatile that you’ll fall in love with its bold flavors!

-It takes just a few simple ingredients to make this amazingly flavorful Teriyaki Sauce recipe.
-We love to make our own sauce because it’s not only delicious and packed with flavor, but it’s also preservative and additive-free!
+We love to make this homemade sauce because it’s not only delicious and packed with flavor, but it’s also preservative and additive-free!

-This quick, sweet, and easy sauce is ready in just 15-minutes.
-A versatile sauce, teriyaki is great with beef, chicken, seafood, pork, and tofu.
 It’s also perfect added to any stir fry or rice bowl.
-You’ll find find the possibilities unlimited so make a double batch and keep it on hand for a quick last minute dinner.
+You’ll find the possibilities unlimited so make a double batch and keep it on hand for a quick last minute dinner.

 Jump to RecipeWhat is Teriyaki Sauce?